johnkerl/miller/docs/src/reference-dsl-output-statements.md

 dump: prints all currently defined out-of-stream variables immediately to stdout as JSON.

-With >, >>, or |, the data do not become part of the output record stream but are instead redirected.
+With >, >>, or |, the data do not go directly to stdout but are instead redirected.

 The > and >> are for write and append, as in the shell, but (as with awk) the file-overwrite for > is on first write, not per record.
 The | is for piping to